 "Teach us to pray," the disciples asked Jesus, and Jesus responded by teaching them a simple prayer (Luke 11:1-4).
 Prayer does not need to have special words or fancy phrases - all we need to do is to talk to God.
-In prayer, we tell him what we think, what we like, what we fear, and what we want - and we can be sure that God hears us.
+In prayer, we tell him what we think about him, what we are thankful for, what we fear, and what we want.